-of unemployment has not exhibited any marked shifts despite the substantial swings in trend inflation that have occurred over the past several decades.55 That experience and other recent evidence bolsters the view of Bewley (2005) that wage-setting practices are mainly influenced by perceptions of fairness and reciprocity rather than money illusion.
-Indeed, a clear and credible commitment to true price stability would enhance the accuracy of those perceptions and thereby facilitate the transparency of wage negotiations.56
+However, recent analysis using individual price records indicates that the magnitude of measurement bias is very small for an appropriately chain-weighted price index.42 As for DNWR, the Japanese experience is informative: DNWR was prevalent until the mid-1990s but essentially vanished during the era in which consumer inflation was persistently close to zero; moreover, the level of unemployment has not exhibited any marked shifts despite the substantial swings in trend inflation that have occurred over the past several decades.43 That experience and other recent evidence bolsters the view of Bewley (2005) that wage-setting practices are mainly influenced by perceptions of fairness and reciprocity rather than money illusion.
+Indeed, a clear and credible commitment to true price stability would enhance the accuracy of those perceptions and thereby facilitate the transparency of wage negotiations.44

 A large body of literature has analyzed the macroeconomic effects of targeting the price level rather than the inflation rate.
 These studies have generally concluded that price-level targeting can provide substantial benefits to macroeconomic stability if the policy framework is transparent and the commitment to price stability is credible.
-Moreover, consistent with analysis of optimal monetary policy and simple benchmark rules, the stance of monetary policy should respond to real economic activity as well as to the price level.57 Thus, such frameworks are often characterized in the literature as flexible price-level targeting, as distinct from the now-conventional practice of flexible inflation targeting.58
+Moreover, consistent with analysis of optimal monetary policy and simple benchmark rules, the stance of monetary policy should respond to real economic activity as well as to the price level.45 Thus, such frameworks are often characterized in the literature as flexible price-level targeting, as distinct from the now-conventional practice of flexible inflation targeting.46 in which reducing the steady-state inflation rate to zero could induce a substantial increase in the equilibrium unemployment rate.

 Finally, it should be noted that an abrupt shift from a positive inflation target to a stable price level could be disruptive to the economy and the financial system.
-Consequently, the transition process would need to be carefully planned and managed to ensure
+Consequently, the transition process would need to be carefully planned and managed, so that this transition would be well understood and fully incorporated into the planning of households and firms.